Lambda sensor

 What is a lambda sensor?

-In simple terms, a lambda sensor is a sensor that is installed in the exhaust tract of the vehicle to measure the residual oxygen concentration in the exhaust gas.
+In simple terms, a lambda sensor or O2 sensor is a sensor that is installed in the exhaust tract of the vehicle to measure the residual oxygen concentration in the exhaust gas.
 On the basis of this value, the sensor can also ensure optimum mixture preparation/mixture composition in order to reduce or maintain the emissions of the engine.

 Depending on the vehicle, up to 4 lambda sensors can be installed.
 A distinction is made here between pre-catalyst and post-catalyst probes.